friedrichweise/wechsel.weise.io/README.md

-# wechsel.weise.io Homepage
+# wechsel.weise.io website

-Homepage for the macOS utility <a href="https://github.com/friedrichweise/wechsel/">wechsel</a>
+Website for the macOS utility <a href="https://github.com/friedrichweise/wechsel/">wechsel</a>

 ## dev setup
 ```